Learning How To Laugh At Yourself

 Enjoying the free entertainment.
 Broadway shows and video games can become expensive.
 Laughing at yourself is a bargain.

 Get Over The Stress About Things That Can’t Be Changed.
-Once something happens, sometimes the only way to move on is to move forward. and worrying about how to change situations that can’t be solved is a waste of your time.
+Once something happens, sometimes the only way to move on is to move forward.
+Thinking and worrying about how to change situations that can’t be solved is a waste of your time.

 Do offer apologies when you can, but don’t grovel.
 Sincerely apologizing can be a learning experience for both you and the people you affected.
 By refusing to accept defeat or doing wrong can only reinforce the negative energy you are carrying to a life of constant confrontations.